Breaking Information Cocoons: A Hyperbolic Framework for Balancing Exploration and Exploitation in Recommender Systems: Related Work

-\textbf{Large Language Models for Recommendation.} Large language models (LLMs) are increasingly used in recommender systems for their strong capability in understanding textual information.
+Large language models (LLMs) are increasingly used in recommender systems for their strong capability in understanding textual information.
 Some approaches leverage LLMs directly for downstream recommendation tasks~\cite{bao2023tallrec, li2023text, lyu2023llm, zheng2024adapting, zhang2023collm}, while others utilize LLMs as an auxiliary tool for collaborative filtering~\cite{ren2024representation, xi2024towards, wei2024llmrec}.
 However, these approaches require substantial inference time and are computationally inefficient.
 In our \model, we use language models exclusively to improve data quality, eliminating the need for repeated inference during each recommendation by utilizing hyperbolic embeddings for the final output.

-\textbf{Hyperbolic Representation Learning.} To address the limitations of Euclidean space in modeling hierarchical structures, researchers have investigated the use of hyperbolic space~\cite{chami2019hyperbolic, liu2019hyperbolic, yang2022hrcf, zhang2021lorentzian}, where distances grow exponentially as embeddings move away from the origin.
-This property makes hyperbolic geometry particularly well-suited for modeling user-item interactions by more accurately capturing latent hierarchies and dependencies.
-Consequently, hyperbolic representation learning has gained considerable attention in the recommender systems domain~\cite{ying2018graph, vinh2020hyperml, sun2021hgcf, yang2022hicf}, demonstrating improved performance over traditional Euclidean models.